Bariatric Surgery Options at Mexico Bariatric Center

 These procedures could be promising.
 However, there is not enough data to support it, like gastric plication.

-Laparoscopic Gastric Sleeve Plication is a rather new bariatric surgery procedure that uses the restrictive technique to achieve weight loss.
+Laparoscopic Gastric Plication (LGP) is a rather new bariatric surgery procedure that uses the restrictive technique to achieve weight loss.
 The operation is very similar to gastric sleeve surgery in the restriction of the stomach.
 There is limited data to support long-term effectiveness and outcomes associated with this procedure.
-MBC surgeons are NOT supportive of this procedure at present.
+Due to the adverse effects, MBC surgeons are NOT supportive of this procedure at present.

 3. Outdated Procedures (Bariatric Surgery Options)